devtut/generate/docs/python/regular-expressions-regex.md

 ### Non-capturing groups

 Using `(?:)` creates a group, but the group isn't captured.
-This means you can use it as a group, but it won't pollute your =group space=.
+This means you can use it as a group, but it won't pollute your "group space".

 ```
 re.match(r'(\d+)(\+(\d+))?', '11+22').groups()